DU-Bii/module-6-Integrative-Bioinformatics/module-6-Integrative-Bioinformatics.md

 Application:
 - Annotation of groups of genes produced by the other courses (e.g. differentially expressed genes from RNA-seq, disease-associated genes, ...)

-### Course 2 and 3: Integrating multi-omics data with multi-level matrix factorisation
+### Sessions 2 and 3: Integrating multi-omics data with multi-level matrix factorisation

 | Contenu | HTML | pdf | Rmd | R |
 |--------------------------------------------------|------|------|-----|-----|